Claim a rebate of up to $500 on EV chargers

 - Be a current TEP customer

-- Install a Level 2 or higher EVC in this calendar year
+- Purchase a Level 2 or higher EVC in this calendar year

 - Provide proof of purchase that includes the charger serial and model number